mwaskom/seaborn/doc/installing.rst

 ~~~~

 Please report any bugs you encounter through the github `issue tracker
-<https://github.com/mwaskom/seaborn/issues/new>`_.
+<https://github.com/mwaskom/seaborn/issues>`_.
 It will be most helpful to
 include a reproducible example on synthetic data or one of the example datasets
 (accessed through :func:`load_dataset`).
-It is difficult debug any issues
+It is difficult to debug any issues
 without knowing the versions of seaborn and matplotlib you are using, as well
 as what `matplotlib backend
 <https://matplotlib.org/faq/usage_faq.html#what-is-a-backend>`__ you are have active, so please include those in your bug report.